How compounding can supercharge your ISA returns

-In this article, we’ll show how investing your individual savings account (ISA) allowance every year for 20 years could potentially grow your savings to over £660,000, with £260,000 of that coming from compounded returns.
+In this article, we’ll show how investing your full individual savings account (ISA) allowance every year for 20 years could potentially grow your savings to over £660,000, with £260,000 of that coming from compounded returns.

 What is compounding?